 Yesterday morning, I woke up at the early hour of 6am to go to a Bird Ringing Demonstration just down the road.
 This was rather exhausting for my poor body as it was the first day of the weekend, I had had a tiring week at school, and this was quite a bit earlier than most school mornings.
 Nevertheless, it was certainly worth it as it was a glorious morning, with the sun on full show, and still, the best was yet to come.

-After a sluggish start to the day, I eventually worked my way down to the location for the morning and was met by Andy Gosler – perhaps one of the most expert bird ringers in the country.
+After a sluggish start to the day, I eventually worked my way down to the location for the morning and was met by Andy Gosler – a very experienced bird ringer.

 Present in the hall where the ringing was to take place, was a couple of other ringers and around twenty odd students.
 I certainly did feel like the odd one out.
 However, soon, we were shown where the mist nets were and already, there were multiple birds suspended in them.
 These birds were then expertly removed by the ringers and then carried back to the hall in little bags.